angrycommiestoner/world-of-angry-gods-planning/Rules & Updates/{WIP}Magia Botania - Magical Plants Overhaul.md

 >
 A magic plant can be uprooted and moved, but it dies within a day unless it is magically treated with an effect such as [gentle repose](https://www.d20pfsrd.com/magic/all-spells/g/gentle-repose) or [temporal stasis](https://www.d20pfsrd.com/magic/all-spells/t/temporal-stasis).
 Uprooting a magic plant requires [Strength](https://www.d20pfsrd.com/basics-ability-scores/ability-scores#TOC-Strength-Str-) sufficient to move it, 4 hours of work, and a successful DC 20 [Knowledge](https://www.d20pfsrd.com/skills/knowledge) (nature) check.
 An average magic tree weighs 500 pounds, while smaller plants, such as bushes or vines, average 50 pounds.

 And like that, we’ve suddenly solved 90% of our established problems with the system!
-In addition to removing the pesky and unnecessary Knowledge (Nature) re
+In addition to removing the pesky and unnecessary Knowledge (Nature) requirements for cultivating magic plants, allowed for the magical preservation of the fruits and produce of your magical plants, and defined the production value of “high yield” plants.

+Let’s go back to our Goodberry Bush calculation, using our new formula:

+> **Price** = spell level × [caster level](https://www.d20pfsrd.com/magic#TOC-Caster-Level) × 500 × yield per season × growing season multiplier

+Using our [[#^2619e2|Gooodberry Bush]] from before, we can see that the price for one magical plant results in a *far* more reasonable

+> **Price** = 1 x 1 x 500 x 3 x 4 = **6,000 GP**

+Still, perhaps, a little expensive for what amounts to 1 free cast of Goodberry each day, but far more reasonable than before.
+In fact, that actually comes out to slightly less than the established Goodberry Bush statblock!

+## Final Notes
+The aspiring magical horticulturalist should always get in touch with a DM to confirm the pricing and final effect of *any* magical plant they wish to create, and may do so via ticket the same as they would for any other magical item.